tapebrief

 Jess Sprague · Vertical Research

-All acquisitions being integrated rapidly with synergies across revenue and cost sides.
-Acquisitions confined to markets with right to win (brand strength, talent, distribution).
+All acquisitions being integrated rapidly with synergies across the board.
+Acquisitions disciplined by strategy, geographic exposure, and markets where company has competitive advantage.
 Mechanical acquisitions at high single-digit EBITDA multiples; electronics/software at higher multiples reflecting growth expectations.
-ELITECH as largest acquisition with details disclosed at original announcement.
+ELITECH referenced as largest deal with details in press release.

 Answers to last quarter's watch list